 If the CEO is not on board with the importance of employee engagement, or if he or she lacks the communications skills to lead the charge, then no amount of money or the best intentions of an “engagement leader” will deliver the game-changing results that will produce sustainable success.
 There are no “trickle down” benefits without the CEO’s daily support and actions.

 This is not the first time this truth has been put forward, and it certainly won’t be the last.
 Almost everyone I know agrees with the importance of employee engagement.
-What I find fascinating is that a surprisingly small number of the nodding heads —those who say that it is important — actually will go all in, much less make themselves publicly accountable for the success or failure of this cultural transformation.
+In fact, there has even been software developed to specifically monitor and provide feedback on how happy employees are in their workplace.
+What I find fascinating is that a surprisingly small number of the nodding heads -those who say that it is important – actually will go all in, much less make themselves publicly accountable for the success or failure of this cultural transformation.
 I wonder why since the many benefits are so apparent?

 In healthcare, where study after study seems to confirm that a truly engaged workforce will produce better, safer care along with improved operating results, this idea should be a non-brainer.